 When Should You Plant Lemons?

 The best time to plant lemons indoors is simple — whenever you have fresh lemons.
 Since the plants are best started indoors with seeds straight out of the fruit, the season really doesn't matter, especially since many varieties will fruit throughout the year.
 On the other hand, the time of year does matter when it comes to planting your trees outside.
-It is best to transplant trees outdoors in spring so they will not immediately be hit by extreme temperatures.
+It is best to transplant lemon trees outdoors in spring so they will not immediately be hit by extreme temperatures.

 Soil, Sunlight and Water Recommendations for Lemons

 Overall, lemons are not too particular when it comes to soil.
-Trees will be the largest and most productive when grown in well-draining, loamy soil that is slightly acidic but will grow and produce in nearly any soil except heavy clay, as it does not drain well enough.
+Trees will be the largest and most productive when grown in well-draining, loamy soil that is slightly acidic, but they'l grow and produce in nearly any soil except heavy clay, as it does not drain well enough.
 Keeping the soil mulched can help maintain proper moisture levels and reduce weed growth.
 For best results, apply a citrus fertilizer every four to six weeks from February through August.

-While most species of lemons are drought tolerant, it's best to water once or twice per week when you do not get at least 1 inch of rain.
+While most types of lemon trees are drought tolerant, it's best to water once or twice per week when you do not get at least 1 inch of rain.
 This will ensure you get the most flavorful fruit.
 Do not overwater or you could put your trees at risk of disease.
 If you're not sure if your trees need water, check the top 2 inches of soil.
 If it is dry, add more water.
 When growing lemon trees as houseplants during the winter months, mist the trees daily or run a humidifier near the plants to help negate the excessively dry air caused by indoor heaters.

 How to Winterize Lemons